Polcat000/Help-App/README.md

     $ npm -v
 ```

-Then, clone the repo and cd into new directory's location on your machine.
+Then, clone the repo and cd into the new directory's location on your machine.
 ```
    $ git clone
    $ cd root/Help-App